Chyno Miranda: 2017–present: solo

 In March 2017 Pablo Villalobos, the former manager of Chino y Nacho, reported the separation of the duo adding under a photo of Chyno: "Everything started here, everything ended here and here everything starts again".
 In his solo career, he announced a change of the spelling from Chino to Chyno Miranda as Chino with an "i" could have created legal problems and confusion with a Spanish band called Chino.
 In April 2017 Chyno Miranda launched his first solo single "Quédate conmigo" with the collaboration of Gente de Zona and Wisin.
 The single was released with its official video on June 16, 2017.
 He also made a remix of "Vamo' a la calle" with the Venezuelan upcoming artist Carlos Baute.

 Chino played the role of singer Felipe Pirela in the film El malquerido and for which he was nominated for a Latin Grammy award for the soundtrack.

 Personal life

 On August 26, 2017, he married the Venezuelan social media personality Natasha Araos.
 On July 24, 2021, rumors spread on social media that Miranda and his wife Natasha had divorced.

 Health

 Sometime in 2020, Miranda was infected with COVID-19 which eventually led to paralysis as a result of peripheral neuropathy.
-His health severely deteriorated and eventually led to Encephalitis.
+His health severely deteriorated and eventually led to encephalitis.
+Miranda underwent extended treatment at Centro de Rehabilitación (Rehabilitation Center) Tía Panchita in Caracas through 2022, but after improvement in his symptoms was able to return to tour in 2024.